Search

 {/if}

-At the end of this step, your src/routes/+page.svelte file should look something like this:
+Your final src/routes/+page.svelte file should look like this:

 <script>